FOMO-GOBBLE/fomo3d-docs/pages/getting-started/introduction-to-solfun.md

 ## Why SOLFUN?

 - Flat-rate fee system, whereas other DEX's charge a percentage fee.
 This makes SOLFUN the cheapest swaps on Solana.
-- Unique revenue share model, where holders of $SOLFUN, $INFO and Mages NFT's receive a share of the fees generated.
+- Unique revenue share model, where holders of $SOLFUN, $INFO and Mages NFTs receive a share of the fees generated.
 - Memecoin launchpad where where tokens are auto-bonded and launched on the DEX shortly after.

 ![SOLFUN Revenue Share Model](/assets/solfun-revshare.png)